 Recommendation 1.
-Direct the Central Office Security Officer to establish policies and procedures to ensure that education employees who have not received completed background investigations are identified and that all background investigation forms are obtained, properly completed, and submitted to the Office of Personnel Management.
+Direct the Central Office Security Officer to establish policies and procedures to ensure that education employees who have not received completed background investigations are identified, that employee suitability determinations are completed for all completed background investigations, and that all background investigation forms are obtained, properly completed, and submitted to the Office of Personnel Management.

-Bureau Response.
-The Bureau concurs.
-The Deputy Commissioner of Indian Affairs centralized the background investigations function under the Director, Office of Tribal Services, on February 15,

-1998.
-On April 28, 1998, Standard Operating Procedures were issued by the DeputyCommissioner and Director, OIEP, that established standard operating procedures for placement in sensitive and public trust positions.
-As indicated above, completed packages for a!!
-OIEP employees in the Albuquerque Area that required a background investigation have been submitted to OPM.
+Bureau Response The Bureau concurs.
+The Deputy Commissioner of Indian Affairs centralized the background investigations function under the Director, Office of Tribal Services, on February 15, 1998.
+On April 28, 1998, Standard Operating Procedures were issued by the Deputy Commissioner and Director, OIEP, that established standard operating procedures for placement in sensitive and public trust positions.
+As indicated above, completed packages for all OIEP employees in the Phoenix Area that required a background investigation have been submitted to OPM.

-To ensure that all forms receive an independent verification of completion prior to submission to OPM, the Bureau will revise its Standard Operating Procedures to make the security specialists responsible for scheduling background investigations with OPM.
-The Standard Operating Procedures will be amended by December 15, 1998.
+To ensure that all forms receive an independent verification of completion prior to submission to OPM, the Bureau will revise its Standard Operating Procedures to make the security specialists responsible for submitting the security package to OPM.
+The Standard Operating Procedures will be revised by December 15, 1998.
 In addition, a Handbook with detailed information and procedures is being developed and will be completed by April 30, 1999.
-The responsible officiafor implementation of the recommendation is the Director, Office of Tribal Services.
+The responsible official for implementation of the recommendation is the Director, Office of Tribal Services.

 Recommendation 2.
-Direct the Central Office Security Office to establish policies and procedures to ensure that the Albuquerque Area Security Office is notified by the Office of Indian Education Personnel Office of a!! relevant personnel actions, that requirements for compliance with fingerprint verification have been complied with, and that a clear definition has been developed as to the quantity and type of information needed to determine an employee's suitability for employment.
+Direct the Central Office Security Officer to establish policies and procedures to ensure that the Phoenix Area Security Office is notified by the Area Personnel Office of all relevant personnel actions.

-Bureau Response.
-The Bureau concurs.
+Bureau Response, The Bureau concurs.
 The Bureau security specialists have been given nationwide access to the Pay/Pers System.
-Access enables a!! security specialists to track new hires, reassignments, transfers, and separations.
+Access enables all security specialists to track new hires, reassignments, transfers, and separations.
 In addition, Area security specialists have begun encoding investigation data into the Pay/Pers System.
-The Standard Operating Procedures already require Area and OIEP personnel officers to notify the appropriate security specialist/officer of a!! actions.
+The Standard Operating Procedures already require Area and OIEP personnel officers to notify the appropriate security specialist/officer of all actions.
 Access to the Pay/Pers System will permit verification by the security specialist.